 Hoss was left standing in the empty yard, hands on hips, with an unsettled feeling in the pit of his stomach.
 He’d try again when his brother decided to come back home.

 Ethan twisted the edge of the blanket between his thumb and forefinger as he watched George and Ben sleeping.
 He wanted to simultaneously gather them into his arms and run from this nightmare as well as tearing the blanket to shreds.
 It was almost threadbare already and it drew his mind back to a day he’d rather forget.
 He couldn’t help himself as he stared at the blue and red checked pattern woven into the woollen blanket and the fever-reddened faces of his two youngest nephews.
+He had wondered if George was even going to make it to see his seventh birthday.

 Lucy had lain under a blanket such as this one, only it had moth holes right across it.
-He’d been the same age as Ben and he’d prayed with every fibre of his being that she would come back to him.
+He’d barely turned eight, the same age as Ben and he’d prayed with every fibre of his being that she would come back to him.
 Apparently, God had seen fit to take his parents and now it seemed that he was also planning on taking his sister.
 George fidgeted in his sleep and Ethan had to close his eyes to stop the tears that threatened.
 It had been so many years and he couldn’t think why it was coming back now.

 Lucy had been restless under that blanket as her fever grew and became all-consuming.
 He’d put the dirty cloth in the small pot of trough water and wiped at her face as he’d seen Lucy do when their mama got sick.
 He wasn’t sure what it was supposed to do, but one of the women from the saloon had said it helped.
 If nothing else, it gave him something to do.
 Something to keep his hands steady and his feet from running away into the night.
 He’d seen enough in his short life to know that folks died when they got fevers and Lucy wasn’t making any sense as she babbled at him and waved her hand at something only she could see.